-Cloetta is raising the ambition level to improve its total environmental footprint through the work in our sustainability agenda.
+Cloetta is raising the ambition level to improve its total environmental

 We joined the Science Based Targets initiative to set targets and action plans to reduce our carbon footprint throughout our value chain and in cooperation with our stakeholders.
-In our efforts toward climate action, we have undertaken measures to reduce emissions, such as decreased energy consumption in our factories, incorporating vegan options into our candy portfolio, and transitioning to electric company
+In our efforts toward climate action, we have undertaken measures to reduce emissions, such as decreased energy consumption in our factories, incorporating vegan options into our candy portfolio, and transitioning to electric company safety risks

 100 per cent of all cocoa purchased is Rainforest Alliance certified.
-With palm oil-based vegetables oils, Cloetta continues to source 100 per cent RSPO Certified Segregated palm oil, which is one of the highest standards to ensure deforestation free and sustainably farmed palm oil.
+With palm oil-based vegetables oils, Cloetta continues to source 100 per cent RSPO Certified Segregated palmoil, which is one of the highest standards to ensure deforestation free and sustainably farmed palm oil.
 Certification of Cloetta's factories according to this standard has been upheld since 2019.

-Cloetta manages the environmental and climate impact of its business operations through systematic work within the scope of the company's environmental management system.
+Cloetta manages the environmental and climate impact of its business operations through systematic work within the scope of the company's environmental management system climate mental and related risks